Serving the pasadena community Certified By The California Board Of Legal Specialization In Family Law, Probate, and Estate Planning

 What is a Postnuptial Agreement?

 A postnuptial agreement is a legally binding contract entered into by spouses after they have married.
-Like a prenuptial agreement, it outlines the division of assets, liabilities, and other financial matters in case of separation or divorce.
-However, unlike prenuptial agreements made before marriage, postnuptial agreements are created after the couple legally marries.
-This type of agreement can resolve various issues that may arise during a marriage, whether financial concerns, business ownership, or inheritance rights.
+Similar to a prenuptial agreement, it outlines the future division of assets, liabilities, and other financial issues in the event of separation or divorce.
+Unlike prenuptial agreements, which couples draft before marriage, postnuptial agreements are signed after marriage takes place.
+Spouses may use a postnuptial agreement to resolve concerns that arise after the wedding, including property issues, business ownership matters, and inheritance rights.

 What are the Benefits of a Postnuptial Agreement?